hiredman/bnfu/README.md

-where foo/bar.bnf is a bnf as a file on the classpath well generate functions for the parser (bnf is a macro), with a main entry point named after the first rule in the grammar like parse-<rule-name>.
+where foo/bar.bnf is a bnf as a file on the classpath well generate functions for the parser (bnf is a macro), with a main entry point named after the first rule in the grammar like parse-{rule-name}.

 the parse tree is hiccup style.